RayedSuhail/mie-document-determination/README.md

 `spyder`

 ## Using this repo
 Once you have your IDE and environment set up, you can easily run the files found in this repository.
+Please use the [model_training.py](script/model_training.py) file as your basepoint to start the model training and use the constant variables noted from `lines 20-32` to control directory paths and hyperparameters of the model.
+If you have already saved model weights for each model noted in `MODELS_LIST` variable in the [model_creation.py](script/model_creation.py) file, you can update `line 93` in [model_training.py](script/model_training.py) file from `run_training_process(False)` to `run_training_process(True)`

 In case you are unable to see any output or face an error when running a piece of code, please ensure that you read the comments associated with the code block and understand the requirements of the function or snippet of code.